 Paroo Shire Council Partially implemented PSC has a review and update of asset management plans underway, to improve the ability to create more detailed and accurate budgets, planned maintenance and asset replacement schedules.
 Southern Downs Regional Council Partially implemented SDRC has implemented robust needs analysis and delivery assessment in preparing the 10-year financial plan, and has completed price paths for water and sewerage.
 Review of AMPs and condition data is planned.
 An asset management IT suite is to be implemented.

-Recommendation on 5 cal Government and Planning allow councils to set their own financial justify that a different target is more appropriate for their long-term Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Fully implemented Department of State Development, Infrastructure, Local Government and Planning (DSDILGP) developed the Financial Management (Sustainability) Guideline, which was approved by the minister and released in July 2023.
+The Department of Infrastructure, Local Government and Planning allow councils to set their own financial sustainability targets where they can justify that a different target is more appropriate for their long-term sustainability.

+Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Fully implemented Department of State Development, Infrastructure, Local Government and Planning (DSDILGP) developed the Financial Management (Sustainability) Guideline, which was approved by the minister and released in July 2023.
 Its operation will be supported by a continuous improvement process.

-Recommendatio on 6 ocal Government and Planning strengthen their governance role, including ents, to allow the minister to identify councils in, or becoming, financially Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Fully implemented DSDILGP has worked with councils and other stakeholders to develop a new approach to monitoring and responding to sustainability challenges.
-The Local Government Sustainability Framework was approved by the director- general and published on the department's website.
+The Department of Infrastructure, Local Government and Planning strengthen their governance role, including analysing long-term planning documents, to allow the minister to identify councils in, or becoming, financially stressed.

+Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Fully implemented DSDILGP has worked with councils and other stakeholders to develop a new approach to monitoring and responding to sustainability challenges.
+The Local Government Sustainability Framework was approved by the directorgeneral and published on the department's website.
 The department has categorised councils for sustainability and monitoring purposes, and identified targets for each monitoring measure.
 The department is building capacity and systems to monitor and evaluate the sustainability of councils.

-Recommendation on 7 planning by buildin g their capability a elied on, and are i ocal Government and Planning support councils to strengthen their strategic and capacity to produce 10-year financial forecasts and asset management integrated with their annual budgetary processes.
-They should be renewed s.
-Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government Fully implemented DSDILGP implements capacity-building initiatives with councils and is offering financial management training.
+The Department of Infrastructure, Local Government and Planning support councils to strengthen their strategic planning by building their capability and capacity to produce 10-year financial forecasts and asset management plans that can be relied on, and are integrated with their annual budgetary processes.
+They should be renewed and updated at least every four years.

+Entity Status Entity's self-assessment response or where necessary a summary Department of State Development, Infrastructure, Local Government and Planning Fully implemented DSDILGP implements capacity-building initiatives with councils and is offering financial management training.
 Template financial reporting tools are available via the department's online portal, and a learning centre is available to elected officials and council staff.